OPS-JWoyak/OPSsign/README.md

 When contributing to this repository:
 - Device-specific configurations are not included in git (see .gitignore)
 - Focus on improving templates and the core utility
+- Maintain the separation between templates (layout) and themes (styling)
 - Test changes on a development Pi before pushing to the main repository